Mean values of ratios of the Riemann zeta function: Further Discussions, Problems and Conjectures

-Using the random matrix theory, Keating--Snaith \cite{Keating-Snaith} successfully predicted the constant $\CC_k$.
-We would like to know whether the random matrix theory could be helpful to make predictions on the constant $\D\lb \sigma, a, k, \beta\rb$.
+Using the random matrix theory, Keating and Snaith \cite{Keating-Snaith} successfully predicted the constant $\CC_k$.We are interested in exploring whether the random matrix theory could also be useful in predicting the leading coefficients of the polynomial in the above conjecture.

+We believe similar statements should hold true for other families of $L$-functions as well.
+For example, when considering mean values for ratios of Dirichlet $L$-functions, we propose the following two conjectures.
+For related conjectures on moments of $L$-functions, refer to \cite{Sound}.